Yttrium: Production

 As yttrium is chemically similar to lanthanides, it occurs in the same ores (rare-earth minerals) and is extracted by the same refinement processes.
 A slight distinction is recognized between the light (LREE) and the heavy rare-earth elements (HREE), but the distinction is not perfect.
-Yttrium is concentrated in the HREE group because of its ion size, though it has a lower atomic mass.
+Yttrium is concentrated in the HREE group due to its ion size, though it has a lower atomic mass.

 Rare-earth elements (REEs) come mainly from four sources: